 Reservations are recommended at all the table service restaurants.
 Note that many of the entertainment venues also offer both food and drinks.

-Amongst the counter service and kiosk offerings at The Landing are Cookes of Dublin, Downtown Snow Company, Erin McKenna’s Bakery NYC, Tea Traders Café by Joffrey’s and Vivoli Il Gelato.
+Amongst the quick service and kiosk offerings at The Landing are The Basket at Wine Bar George, Cookes of Dublin, Morimoto Asia Street Food, Pizza Pointe, Erin McKenna’s Bakery NYC, The Ganachery, Joffrey’s Coffee and Tea Company and Vivoli Il Gelato.

 Jock Lindsey’s Hangar Bar

 A new Indiana Jones themed waterfront lounge and bar, Jock Lindsey’s Hangar Bar, opened in 2015 between Paradiso 37 and The BOATHOUSE.